 If you’ve researched anything about Android on the internet, you’ve probably seen and read about “Rooting”.
 Now what exact means of rooting android mobiles.
 Rooting is the process of allowing users of smartphones, tablets, and other devices running the Android mobile operating system to attain privileged control (known as root access) over various Android subsystems.

 The android operating system comes with limits, which apps you can install or uninstall.
-Rooting your Android phone removes those limits and give access to play with OS.
+Rooting your Android phone removes those limits and gives access to play with OS.

 Advantages of Rooting Android mobile

-Most of the people root android device to install custom ROM.
+Most of the people root an android device to install custom ROM.

 Disadvantages of Rooting Your Phone

 Android OS comes with full security features that mean we can’t install harmful apps.
 Rooting means you’re going to break your android security.
 Rooting gives unfettered access that means the apps we want to run could potentially do a lot of damage.
 What if you install a malicious app that completely bricks your phone?